 How is a swallowed button battery diagnosed?

-2010, states that all toys for children 36 months and under in
+that all toys for children 36 months and under in Australia must comply

-Keep button batteries and all other batteries in a
+Keep new and used button batteries and all other batteries in a

-child

-resistant locked cupboard that is atleast 1.5 metres above
+child-resistant, locked cupboard that is at least 1.5 metres above

 ground, out of reach of children.

-Buy new batteries that are in child resistant packaging ie:
+Only buy new batteries that are in child resistant packaging ie: the

-Call 131126 if you suspect a battery has been swallowed.
+Call 131126, if you suspect a battery has been swallowed/ inserted.

-Keep all button batteries out of reach of children ie; in a
+Keep all new and old button batteries out of reach of children ie; in a

-child resistant locked cupboard that is atleast 1.5metres
+child-resistant locked cupboard that is at least 1.5metres above the

 Share this information with family and friends.